hxmid/rawrand/readme.md

 - a graph showing upcoming senses

 ## planned features

-- [ ] mouse button support for keybinds

 - [ ] twitch integration
     - allow chatters to give a sens and it to automatically set your sens to that for x seconds